dincarnato/draco-docs/docs/draco.md

 8. For each *window set*, the relative conformation stoichiometries, and the individual reactivity profiles are reconstructed.
 Window sets found to form different numbers of conformations, are reported separately.

 When analyzing a transcript, DRACO keeps in memory all the reads mapping to that transcript.
-At extreme sequencing depths (&gt;500,000X), the memory consumption can become prohibitive, so it might be beneficial to randomly downsample the reads along the transcript, to achieve a lower mean coverage.
-Furthermore, as the coverage along the transcript might be unevenly distributed because of library preparation and sequencing biases, downsampling will result in a more uniform coverage.
-Usually, a coverage of __20,000X__ is sufficient for DRACO to deconvolute the underlying structural heterogeneity.<br/>
+At extreme sequencing depths (&gt;500,000X), the memory consumption can become prohibitive on some system.
+If your system does not have sufficient RAM, the reads can be randomly downsampled along the transcript, to achieve a lower mean coverage.
+Usually, a coverage of __20,000X__ is sufficient for DRACO to efficiently deconvolve the underlying structural heterogeneity.<br/>
 <br/>
-For additional information concerning downsampling, please consult the documentation for the [__rf-count__](https://rnaframework.readthedocs.io/en/latest/rf-count/#downsampling-reads-for-analysis-with-draco) module of the __RNA Framework__.
+For additional information concerning downsampling, please consult the documentation for the [__rf-count__](https://rnaframework-docs.readthedocs.io/en/latest/rf-count/#downsampling-reads-for-analysis-with-draco) module of the __RNA Framework__.

 <br/>